wzzheng/IDML/image_retrieval/README.md

 ## Device

-We tested our code on a linux machine with 8 Nvidia RTX 2080ti GPU cards.
+We tested our code on a Linux machine with 8 Nvidia RTX 2080ti GPU cards.

+## Acknowledgment

+Our code is based on [ProxyAnchor](https://github.com/tjddus9597/Proxy-Anchor-CVPR2020).